 Maria Lupascu, CHT: The last meeting analyzed the dialysis program and its curriculum.
 Members of the Occupational Advisory Committee are medical professionals with vast experience in the dialysis field.
 The president of BONENT, RJ Picciano, is member of our advisory committee, as well as the dialysis director from the Mt.
 Sinai Hospital.
 We are working on expanding our relationship with these entities and finding more dialysis externship opportunities for our students, including at Cook County Hospital and Concerto Renal Services.
 We believe that this occupational advisory committee will help keep MCC on the cutting edge of dialysis tech education.

-Interested in learning more about MCC’s dialysis technician training program?
+Interested in learning more about MCC’s dialysis technologist training program?
 We’d be happy to talk to you about our program and whether MCC is the right fit for you.